Key Points for This Section

 - Stomach, liver, or colorectal cancer after radiation therapy to the abdomen.
 The risk increases with higher doses of radiation.
 Treatment with chemotherapy alone or chemotherapy and radiation therapy combined also increases the risk of stomach, liver, or colorectal cancer.

-- Nonmelanoma skin cancer after radiation therapy; it usually appears in the area where radiation is given.
+- Nonmelanoma skin cancer after radiation therapy; it usually appears in the area where radiation was given.
 Being exposed to UV radiation may increase this risk.
 Patients who develop nonmelanoma skin cancer after radiation therapy have an increased chance of developing other types of cancers in the future.

 - Malignant melanoma after radiation therapy or combination chemotherapy with alkylating agents and antimitotic drugs.
 Survivors of Hodgkin lymphoma, hereditary retinoblastoma, soft tissue sarcoma, and gonadal tumors are more likely to be at risk.
 Malignant melanoma as a second cancer is more rare after treatment than nonmelanoma skin cancer.

 - Oral cavity cancer after chemotherapy followed by stem cell transplant or a history of chronic graft-versus-host disease.

 - Kidney cancer after treatment for neuroblastoma, radiation therapy to the middle of the back, or chemotherapy such as cisplatin or carboplatin.